If you or a loved one are facing serious mental health challenges, attending IOP (intensive outpatient program) may be just what’s needed.

 This means you can stay connected to your community and support systems while receiving the care you need.
 And it makes IOP a good treatment option for a variety of situations, including for those on leave from work or school, those needing more support than weekly therapy, or those coming out of hospitalization.

 Unlike regular therapy, IOP is an escalated level of treatment for when one-on-one visits with a counselor or psychiatrist don’t quite cut it.
-(Often, a provider will determine if this level of care is required and evaluate you for a referral.)
+(Often, a provider will determine if this level of care is appropriate and evaluate you for a referral.)
 The program also has a defined time period lasting anywhere from a few weeks to a couple months at the most.

 When Should You Consider IOP?